CYCOSER/tg_forwarding_bot/README.md

 # 📬 Telegram Forwarding Bot

-A Telegram bot built with **Pyrogram** that automatically forwards messages from multiple channels or chats to a single one.
+A Telegram bot built with **Pyrogram** that automatically forwards messages from multiple channels or chats into a single one.

 ## 🚀 Features